- Cybersecurity

 According to a study on consumer safety risks conducted by B2B International and Kaspersky Lab, 36% of Spanish users do not take any protection when connected to a free wifi network.
 In addition, 15% shop online or connect to their bank account with these networks, and only 13% check their encryption level.

-Expert recommendations require users to set up their devices to request permission before connecting to a wireless network; have the latest software updates available; install anti-virus; avoid public wifi networks, especially if they don't seem trustworthy; use a VPN connection; and above all to use common sense and not to carry out banking transactions or other delicate procedures.
+Experts' recommendations include that users configure their devices to ask for permission before connecting to a wireless network; have the latesteres available software updates; install anti-virus; avoid public wifi networks, especially if they do not seem trustworthy; use a VPN connection; and above all, use common sense and do not carry out banking transactions or other delicate procedures.